KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Identity

 The ancient yearning:
-To know the divine.
+to know the divine,
-To understand the self.
+to understand the self,
-To harmonize with Being—
+to harmonize with Being —

-Has never been more urgent,
+has never been more urgent,
-Or more possible.
+or more possible.

 But to cross the threshold, we must:
 • Release rigid dogmas